kemlg/conciens/doc/Analysis/JSON-LD/JSON-LD.md

 ### JSON-LD and Ontologies
 By using the context and the different keywords available (_e.g.,_ _@schema_, _@type_, _@id_, etc.) it is fairly simple to generate an RDF or OWL representation of the knowledge.
 Then, as populating the representation with data (effectively providing individuals to the taxonomy and different properties) tends to be easier in JSON than in OWL or even RDF, one can effectively refer the data structure generated in owl and populate the individuals in JSON-LD.

+So far, no plugins for Protégé or another knowledge engineering tool supporting JSON-LD has been found.
+One possible solution is to use protégé to generate an RDF vocabulary and [generate](https://gist.github.com/niklasl/2770154) a JSON-LD context from the vocabulary.
+Once the context has been generated, instances can be used to populate the knowledge base using JSON-LD compact form.